 A medical company working on a device used for a patient with brain injury.

-This customer has an expensive component which he needed to be protected.
-He found Toolless through a Google search and was interested in seeing what we could do to help.
+This customer needs protection for an expensive component.
+He found Toolless through a Google search and became interested in seeing what we could do to help.
 He had grabbed a screen shot from our website for one of our standard enclosures and added a few white areas to depict the type of openings he would need added.

 U Box Enclosure With Holes in Front And Real Panels

 The customer provided a couple of initial requirements.
-The component would be held in place with a threaded circular post protruding out of the front, there would need to be relief for a component also on the front, and he needed at least 1” clearance on the back.
-He also provided the data sheet for a strain relief for the back of the enclosure.
+The component is held in place with a threaded circular post protruding out of the front.
+There would need to be a relief for a component also on the front, and he needed at least 1” clearance on the back.
+He also provided the datasheet for a strain relief for the back of the enclosure.

-The Design Engineer could quickly model this enclosure, but the overall size of the enclosure, as well as location and size of the cutouts could not be determined from the first information provided.
-There were no technical drawings or dimensioned data sheet to provide the necessary dimensions.
+The Design Engineer quickly models this enclosure, but the overall size of the enclosure, as well as the location and size of the cutouts, were difficult to determine from the first information provided.
+There were no technical drawings or dimensioned datasheets to provide the necessary dimensions.
 The customer sent Toolless the component; from there the designer would model the component and then model the enclosure around it.
-Upon receiving the component, all the necessary dimensions were taken manually.
+All the necessary dimensions were manually taken upon receiving the components.
 This is the result:

-The important items / geometry are addressed: overall dimensions and location of two protrusions the customer needed access to.
+Addressing the important items / geometry: the overall dimensions and location of two protrusions the customer needed access to.

-The designer pointed out that the component would fit snug between the two side walls and be held horizontally when the nut was added to the threaded component, but there should be something to hold the component securely horizontally.
-After discussion with the customer the below brackets were added to the top portion of the enclosure.
+The designer pointed out that the component would fit snug between the two side walls and be held horizontally once there was a nut added to the threaded component.
+However, there should be something to hold the component securely horizontally as well.
+After discussion with the customer, we added additional brackets (seen below) to the top portion of the enclosure.